SharePoint/sp-dev-docs/docs/sp-add-ins/develop-cloud-business-add-ins.md

 - As you design an HTML client add-in, you specify how users open one screen from another.
 They can open a screen by tapping either a list item on another screen or a button on the command bar.
 See [Control navigation between HTML screens](http://msdn.microsoft.com/en-us/library/jj733570.aspx).

 - In addition to the standard navigation, you can provide a navigation menu that allows users to jump directly to another screen.
-See [Create a Navigation Menu](http://msdn.microsoft.com/en-us/library/dn546744.aspx).
+See [Create a navigation menu](http://msdn.microsoft.com/en-us/library/dn546744.aspx).

 - As you develop an HTML mobile client add-in, you can write JavaScript code that runs when a user initiates a certain event.
 See [Handle screen events in a mobile client](http://msdn.microsoft.com/en-us/library/jj863131.aspx).